Skip to main content

 Technical Analysis

-CVE-2026-27120 identifies a vulnerability in leaf-kit, a templating language with Swift-inspired syntax used primarily within the vapor web framework.
-The vulnerability stems from improper sanitization in the htmlEscaped function prior to version 1.4.1.
-Specifically, htmlEscaped only escapes HTML special characters if the extended grapheme clusters exactly match the special characters.
-Extended grapheme clusters are sequences of Unicode code points that appear as a single character.
-Attackers can craft extended grapheme clusters that include a special HTML character combined with additional characters, effectively bypassing the escaping mechanism.
-When such crafted input is injected into HTML attributes via leaf variables controlled by an attacker, it can result in cross-site scripting (XSS).
-This XSS vulnerability allows attackers to execute arbitrary JavaScript in the context of the victim's browser, potentially stealing session tokens, manipulating page content, or performing actions on behalf of the user.
+CVE-2026-27120 is a vulnerability in leaf-kit, a templating language with Swift-inspired syntax used primarily in the vapor web framework.
+The root cause is the improper sanitization of special HTML characters in the htmlEscaped function prior to version 1.4.1.
+Specifically, htmlEscaped only escapes HTML special characters if the extended grapheme clusters exactly match known characters.
+However, attackers can craft extended grapheme clusters that combine a special HTML character with additional characters, effectively bypassing the escaping mechanism.
+This flaw is particularly dangerous when leaf variables that are user-controlled are injected into HTML attributes, as it can lead to cross-site scripting (XSS) attacks.
+XSS vulnerabilities allow attackers to execute arbitrary JavaScript in the context of the victim's browser, potentially stealing session tokens, performing actions on behalf of the user, or defacing web content.
 The vulnerability is classified under CWE-75 (Failure to Sanitize Special Elements into a Different Plane), CWE-79 (Improper Neutralization of Input During Web Page Generation), and CWE-87 (Improper Neutralization of Special Elements).
-The issue does not require authentication but does require user interaction to trigger the XSS payload.
-The vulnerability affects all leaf-kit versions prior to 1.4.1 and was publicly disclosed on February 20, 2026.
-No known exploits are currently in the wild.
-The vulnerability has a CVSS v3.1 base score of 6.1 (medium severity), reflecting network attack vector, low attack complexity, no privileges required, user interaction required, and partial confidentiality and integrity impact without availability impact.
-The vulnerability is fixed in leaf-kit version 1.4.1.
+The issue requires no privileges to exploit but does require user interaction, such as visiting a maliciously crafted page.
+The scope is considered changed since the vulnerability affects the confidentiality and integrity of data processed by the web application.
+The vulnerability was published on February 20, 2026, and fixed in leaf-kit version 1.4.1.
+No known exploits have been reported in the wild to date.

 Potential Impact